 - Vaginal discharge: Some women could experience a thin, white discharge from the vagina during early pregnancy.
 However, if you have a colored, foul-smelling vaginal discharge accompanied by inflammation or irritation, you must consult your doctor.

-The pregnancy symptoms at week five may vary, and no two women may have the same symptoms in their pregnancies.
+The pregnancy symptoms at week five may vary, and no two expectant mothers may have the same symptoms in their pregnancies.
 However, if you feel the symptoms worsen with time, it is better to visit the doctor right away.

 Baby Development At Five Weeks

-Your baby, now called an embryo, is burrowed in the uterus and covered by the amniotic sac.
+Your baby, now called an embryoiXThe primary stage of human life formation within the womb , is burrowed in the uterus and covered by the amniotic saciXThe water or fluid-filled sac within the womb necessary for the growth and development of the fetus .
 Your little one begins to grow rapidly, and most organs start to develop in this period.
-Other major developments in your baby during this week include (3) (4):
+Other major developments in your baby during this week include (4) (5):

 - The size of your baby this week is tiny, less than ¼ inch (approximately 2-3mm), and about the size of a sesame seed.